alisdair-ashbourne/tls-mcp/README.md

 # 2. Set up environment
 cp env.example .env
-# Edit .env with your MongoDB connection string
+# Edit .env with your configuration

 # 3. Start all services (in separate terminals)
-# Terminal 1 - Coordinator
+# Terminal 1 - Coordinator (Messenger)
 npm run dev

 # Terminal 2 - Frontend (can act as parties)